b00094250/github-story-2019/chapter03.md

-This a diary talking about various events which happened in my life.
+is a diary talking about various events which happened in my life.

 October 11, 2010